ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 3. In the **Details** section, click **Pull latest** to get the latest version of your Terraform template from the linked GitHub source repository.
 If you provided your Terraform template by uploading a tape archive file (`.tar`), you must use the [`ibmcloud schematics workspace upload`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-upload) command to provide a new version of your template.
 4. Optional: Review the variables that you set for your workspace.
 The values of your variables are used where ever the you reference the variable in your Terraform template.
 5. Click **Generate plan** to create a Terraform execution plan.
 After you click this button, the workspace **Jobs** page opens and {{site.data.keyword.bpshort}} runs a `terraform plan` to compare the state of the resources that you already provisioned in your {{site.data.keyword.cloud_notm}} account with the resources that you want to provision with your Terraform template.
 6. Click **Jobs** to review the log of your execution plan.
-The execution plan includes a summary of the {{site.data.keyword.cloud_notm}} resources that creates, modifies, or deletes to achieve the state that you described in your Terraform template.
+The execution plan includes a summary of the Cloud resources that creates, modifies, or deletes to achieve the state that you described in your Terraform template.
 If you have syntax errors in your Terraform configuration files, you can review the error message in the log file.
-7. Review available service plans and pricing information for each of the {{site.data.keyword.cloud_notm}} resources that {{site.data.keyword.bpshort}} is about to create or change.
+7. Review available service plans and pricing information for each of the Cloud resources that {{site.data.keyword.bpshort}} is about to create or change.
 Some services come with a limit per {{site.data.keyword.cloud_notm}} account.
 If you are about to reach the service limit for your account, the resource is not provisioned until you increase the service quota, or remove existing services first.
 8. When you are ready, apply your Terraform template by clicking **Apply plan**.
 This action equals the `terraform apply` command.
-After you click the button, {{site.data.keyword.bplong_notm}} starts provisioning, modifying, or deleting your {{site.data.keyword.cloud_notm}} resources based on what actions were identified in the execution plan.
+After you click the button, {{site.data.keyword.bplong_notm}} starts provisioning, modifying, or deleting your Cloud resources based on what actions were identified in the execution plan.
 Depending on the type and number of resources that you want to provision or modify, this process might take couple of minutes, or even up to hours to complete.
 During this time, you cannot make changes to your workspace.
-After all updates are applied, the state of your {{site.data.keyword.cloud_notm}} resources is stored in a Terraform state file that {{site.data.keyword.bplong_notm}} uses to determine what resources exist in your {{site.data.keyword.cloud_notm}} account.
+After all updates are applied, the state of your Cloud resources is stored in a Terraform state file that {{site.data.keyword.bplong_notm}} uses to determine what resources exist in your {{site.data.keyword.cloud_notm}} account.

     If you want to stop applying your Terraform template, you can use the **Stop** button.
 Note that all resources that are already created are not removed.
 If a resource is currently provisioning, {{site.data.keyword.bpshort}} waits for the provisioning to complete, and then stops the creation, update, or deletion of any other resources in your Terraform template.
     {: note}

 9. Review the job log to ensure that no errors occurred during the provisioning, modification, or deletion process.
-10. From the navigation, select **Resources** to find a summary of {{site.data.keyword.cloud_notm}} resources that are available in your {{site.data.keyword.cloud_notm}} account.
+10. From the navigation, select **Resources** to find a summary of Cloud resources that are available in your {{site.data.keyword.cloud_notm}} account.

 ## Updating your resources
 {: #update-resources}
 {: ui}

-To update {{site.data.keyword.cloud_notm}} resources, update your Terraform template with the required changes that must be performed on the resources.
+To update Cloud resources, update your Terraform template with the required changes that must be performed on the resources.
 {: shortdesc}

 Depending on the configuration change, Terraform may not be able to update your resource in place.
 Instead, Terraform need to first delete the resource and create a new resource.
 If Terraform identifies a resource to be removed and recreated, make sure that you do not interrupt a working environment, or delete data.